Regulations for Committees Reporting Directly to Council or one of its Main Committees

 3.3.
 In appointing the members at regulation 3.1 (10)–(12) and 3.2 above, Council shall always ensure that there is within the total membership of the committee an appropriate balance across the academic activities of the various divisions, and between the divisions and the non-divisional constituency as reasonably practicable.

-(1) advise Council on matters of a reputational or ethical nature which are of material significance and do not fall wholly within the remits of the other committees of Council;
+(1) advising Council on matters of a reputational or ethical nature which are of material significance and do not fall wholly within the remits of the other committees of Council;

 (a) the University's compliance with legislation and regulatory requirements;